what is Hirschsprung disease?

 what does living with Hirschsprung disease look like?

 Some children continue to experience constipation after their surgery and may need to make modifications to their lifestyle and diet to encourage more comfortable and regular bowel movements.
-If your child continues to experience constipation after surgery, discuss with your doctor whether to try and of the following:
+If your child continues to experience constipation after surgery, discuss with your pediatric gastroenterologist or pediatric surgeon whether to try any of the following:

 - Serve high-fiber foods